These Fair Trade beauty brands not only work a treat on your hair and skin, but also give back, big time!

 Their membership is audited annually, and companies below the EA benchmark are not allowed to maintain their membership.
 Their accreditation means you can shop this brand secure in the knowledge that their ethics have been scrutinised by an independent body and proven to offer products that are truly ethical and fair in every way imaginable.

-Famous for its skincare products that brighten, rejuvenate and firm the skin, Amala uses a global network of certified organic farms to source most of its ingredients.
-From seed selection to time-honored distillation techniques, Amala ensures each step of producing their extraordinary products is fully ethical and eco-friendly.
+Amala is famous for its skincare products that brighten, rejuvenate and firm the skin.
+They use a global network of certified organic farms to source most ingredients.
+From seed selection to time-honored distillation techniques, the brand ensures each step of producing their extraordinary products is fully ethical and eco-friendly.

-How they help: Besides being highly concerned about the environment, Amala has earned its Fair Trade certification due to its strong relationships with the farmers that provide the ingredients for their farm-to-face beauty products.
+How they help: Amala has earned its Fair Trade certification due to its strong relationships with the farmers who provide their ingredients.
+They’re also deeply concerned about the environment.

-This much-loved Fair Trade beauty brand produces mainly ‘all in one’ pure Castile soaps that can be used as dish soap, household cleaners, body gels or just plain hand soap.
+This is one of the best known, and much-loved Fair Trade beauty brands!
+Dr Bronner’s produces mainly ‘all in one’ pure Castile soaps.
+These can be used as dish soap, household cleaners, body gels or just plain hand soap.
 But they’re also recently expanded into shampoos, conditioners, skin creams and even hand sanitisers.
 All products are 100% organic.

-How they help: Since its inception, the brand has been dedicated to its ‘cosmic principles’ which include treating the Earth like home, treating employees like family, and treating suppliers with respect, amongst other ethical concerns.
+How they help: Since its inception, the brand has been dedicated to its ‘cosmic principles.’
+These include treating the Earth like home, treating employees like family, and treating suppliers with respect, amongst others.

 Looking for an effective deodorant that’s not going to make you sick?
 Or maybe a shampoo that’s packed with organic botanics?
 Or maybe you’d like to experiment with a wide range of skincare products?
 One of our top vegan and Fair Trade beauty brands, Acure Organics, has it all!